Manvi007/PowerBiReports/README.md

 31) Bookmarks can be used to create the illusion of having multiple charts. - Dynamic Charts
 32) Confusing visual?
 No problem use bookmarks to create helpful pop ups. - Pop up and say hi!
 33) Clicking between pages breaking immersion?
 No problem connect pages using bookmark arrows. - Real Page Turner
+34) Create a donut chart of population data, and morph this into a tree chart.
+35) Create a column chart of record sales, and drill-down to a pie chart.
+36) Compare the number of Abba songs released by year using a column chart.
+37) Use grouping in charts to show viewing figures by genre for BBC1.
+38) Compare Pizza Express pizza calories using pie and doughnut charts.
+39) Show a chart comparing films when you click on each genre in a tree map.
+40) Compare the heights of skyscrapers by country and city, and create a KPI.
+41) Compare skills test results using a waterfall chart with breakdown.
+42) Analyse 2018 crime figures for the Manchester area using various visuals.
+43) Create a bubble chart comparing two sets of numbers, and play it over time to show changes.